jcvincentliu/CAPP30239_FA22/NY_arrest/README.md

 ## Project Information
 The repository contains codes and data used for my class final project, which is a data storytelling report of New York violent crime arrests in 2021.
 Violent crime arrests refer to police arrests of people who committed one or more types of violent crimes - murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
 The idea originated from my early year's interections with ex-offenders in Minnesota during which I firsthand saw how police arrests and jail detentions could impact people.
 After doing some research, I noticed that very little study scoped on on violent crime arrests, which fostered my interest in studying this topic to fill this gap.

 The completed data journalism project can be viewed at https://jcvincentliu.github.io/CAPP30239_FA22/NY_arrest/arrest.html.
+A sketch can be seen at [screenshot](/NY_arrest/fig/final_project.png).

 ## Data